On Stein's Identity and Near-Optimal Estimation in High-dimensional Index Models: Introduction

-Estimating the parametric components $\{ \beta_\ell^*\}_{\ell \in [k]}$ without the dependence on the exact form of the link function appears naturally in several situations.
-For example, in one-bit compressed sensing~\citep{boufounos20081} and sparse generalized linear models~\citep{loh2015regularized}, we are interested in recovering the true signal vector based on nonlinear measurements.
-In sufficient dimensionality reduction, where $k$ is typically a fixed number greater than one but much less than $d$, we would like to estimate the projection onto the subspace spanned by the parametric components $\{\beta_\ell ^*\}_{\ell \in [k]}$ without depending on the specific form of the function $f$.
-Furthermore, in deep neural networks (DNN), which are cascades of the MIM, the nonparametric component corresponds to the activation function which is pre-specified and the task is to estimate the linear components, which are used for prediction in the test stage.
+Estimating the parametric components $\{ \beta_\ell^*\}_{\ell \in [k]}$ without depending on the exact form of the link function appears naturally in several situations.
+For example, in phase retrieval~\citep{jaganathan2015phase}, one-bit compressed sensing~\citep{boufounos20081} and sparse generalized linear models~\citep{loh2015regularized}, we are interested in recovering a true parameter based on structured nonlinear measurements.
+In sufficient dimensionality reduction, where $k$ is typically a fixed number greater than one, but much less than $d$, we would like to estimate the projection onto the subspace spanned by the parametric components $\{\beta_\ell ^*\}_{\ell \in [k]}$ without depending on the specific form of the function $f$.
+Furthermore, in deep neural networks (DNN), which are cascades of the MIM, the nonparametric component corresponds to the activation function which is pre-specified and the task is to estimate the parametric components, which are used for prediction in the test stage.
 Hence, it is crucial to develop estimators for the linear component with both statistical accuracy and computational efficiency for a wide class of link functions.